-CYS accepts children as young as four weeks in Family child care homes through eighteen years old in CYS programs.
+CYS accepts children as young as four weeks, in FCC, and six weeks in CDC's through eighteen years old in CYS programs.
 Eligibility is contingent on the sponsor status.
 Eligible patrons include active duty military personnel; DoD Civilian employees paid from either APF or NAF; reserve component military personnel on active duty or inactive duty training status; combat-related wounded warriors; surviving spouses of military members who died from a combat-related incident; those acting in loco parentis for the dependent child of an otherwise eligible patron; eligible employees of DoD contractors; and others authorized on a space-available basis.
 In the case of unmarried, legally separated parents with joint custody or divorced parents with joint custody, children are eligible for child care only when they reside with the military service member or eligible civilian sponsor at least 25 percent of the time in a month that a child receives child care through an Army program.